Therapy?: Cleave (2018–2019)

-A second single, "Wreck It Like Beckett", was released as a digital download on 7 September 2018, preceding the release of "Cleave" on 21 September 2018, following an extensive Pledge Music pre-order campaign which featured signed CDs, coloured vinyl, black vinyl and test presses.
+A second single, "Wreck It Like Beckett", was released as a digital download on 7 September 2018, preceding the release of Cleave on 21 September 2018, following an extensive Pledge Music pre-order campaign which featured signed CDs, coloured vinyl, black vinyl and test presses.

-"Kakistocracy" was released as a digital only single along with a music video on 24 January 2019.
+"Kakistocracy" was released as a digital-only single along with a music video on 24 January 2019.

 30th anniversary (2020–2022)

-On 16 January 2020, the band announced that they would be releasing a greatest hits compilation, entitled Greatest Hits (The Abbey Road Session).
+On 16 January 2020, the band announced that they would be releasing a greatest hits compilation, titled Greatest Hits (The Abbey Road Session).
 The album featured newly re-recorded versions of 12 Top 40 UK singles spanning the albums Nurse, Troublegum, Infernal Love, and Semi-Detached, and was recorded at the venerable Abbey Road Studios in November 2019.

 The band was due to embark on a European tour in support of the album beginning in March; however, due to the COVID-19 pandemic, they postponed the tour until October 2020.
 In June 2020, they rescheduled the tour again for spring 2021.
 Once more, in March 2021, the tour was rescheduled to begin in January 2022.
 The over 18 months between the last show of 2019 and the first show of 2021 (a festival date in July which was one of only three gigs in 2021) was the longest the group has ever gone between shows in their existence.
 Therapy? spent the majority of 2022 touring the UK and Europe to celebrate their 30-year anniversary, since re-dubbed the "So Much for the 32 Year Plan" tour.
 The band rounded up the 30th anniversary celebrations by doing a special "Love Your Early Stuff" UK tour in November - December 2022, playing cities they rarely visited and a setlist including rarities and less often played songs.

 On 2 November 2021, the band announced that their major label debut Nurse would be reissued by Caroline Records on 26 November 2021.
 The remastered 2CD version contained b-sides and previously unreleased demo tracks.
 There was also a vinyl release.

-Hard Cold Fire (2023–Present)
+Hard Cold Fire (2023–present)

-The bands' 16th studio album, entitled Hard Cold Fire, is due for release on 5 May 2023.
+The band's 16th studio album, Hard Cold Fire, was released on 5 May 2023.
 The album was recorded in November 2021 at Marshall Studios with producer Chris Sheldon.
-Due to touring commitments in 2022 related to the delayed 30th Anniversary tour, the album had been shelved for 18 months.
-The album will be released across 8 formats, including CD, cassette and 6 colour vinyl variants.
+Due to touring commitments in 2022 related to the delayed 30th anniversary tour, the album had been shelved for 18 months.
+The album was released across three formats, including CD, cassette and six colour vinyl variants.